00-kelvin/qbb2022-answers/day1-lunch/README.md

 AF=1 can appear 6 times; 1 for the total pop and 5 for each of the superpops/continents (with superpop three-letter code and '_' preceding)

-To extract the AFR values, I would first cut the INFO column, then further cut that column with the delimiter changed to a semicolon, to extract the AFR_AF column from within the INFO column.
+To extract the AFR values, I would first cut the INFO column, then further cut that column with the cut function's delimiter changed to a semicolon (cut -d';'). the AFR_AF column would be the 7th column from within the INFO column.